-B. Aquifer: For the purpose of this Ordinance, aquifer means a geologic formation, group of formations, or part of a formation that is capable of yielding sustainable quantities of groundwater usable for municipal or private water supplies.
+A. Aquifer: For the purpose of this Ordinance, aquifer means a geologic formation, group of formations, or part of a formation that is capable of yielding sustainable quantities of groundwater usable for public or private water supplies.

-C. Dwelling Unit: A room or group of rooms located within a dwelling and forming a single, habitable unit with facilities which are used or intended to be used for living, sleeping, cooking and eating.
+B. Dwelling Unit: A room or group of rooms located within a dwelling that form a single, habitable unit with facilities which are used or intended to be used for living, sleeping, cooking and eating.

-D. Groundwater: Subsurface water that occurs beneath the water table in soil and geological formations.
+C. Groundwater: Subsurface water that occurs beneath the water table in soil and geological formations.

-E. Groundwater Recharge: The infiltration of precipitation through surface soil materials into groundwater.
+D. Groundwater Recharge: The infiltration of precipitation through surface soil materials into groundwater.
 Recharge may also occur from surface water, including lakes, streams and wetlands.
+Treated wastewater from septic system leach fields also recharges Groundwater.

-F. Hydrogeologist: A person who by education and experiences is able to quantitatively analyze and interpret hydrology and is a licensed geologist, specializing in hydrology, in the State of New Hampshire according to Env-Ws 388.06(b).
+E. Hydrogeologist: A person who by education and experiences is able to quantitatively analyze and interpret hydrology and is a licensed geologist, specializing in hydrology, in the State of New Hampshire according to Env-Ws 388.06(b).